By: Cindy Lin

 International cooperation must pave the path forward

-The crisis has revealed the political fractures and fissures in the system—flaws that were already present long before the pandemic, but have recently come to light in a disturbing manner due to the coronavirus.
-If left unchecked, the world will face painful consequences in pursuing a dangerous course of action: One of protectionism and international hostility.
+The crisis has revealed the political fractures and fissures in the system.
+These flaws were present long before the pandemic but have recently come to light in a disturbing manner due to the coronavirus.
+If left unchecked, the world will face the painful consequences of pursuing a dangerous course of action involving protectionism and international hostility.

 The tit-for-tat battle between the U.S. and China, with all its pomp and circumstance, has undermined the world GDP.
-From the Huawei legal war to the closure of China’s consulate in Houston, it is evident that the world is veering off the edge of a dangerous geopolitical game.
+From the Huawei legal war to the closure of China’s consulate in Houston, it is evident that the world is struggling to balance on its beam of diplomacy.
 If we wish to avoid a second Cold War, governments’ skepticism of globalization and approach to cross-border compromise needs to change.
 After all, the world is entering an unprecedented era of interconnectivity, which has only been amplified by emerging technologies.
 The pandemic is merely underscoring the necessity of international cooperation.

 It is time for governments to sober up.
 The people are bullish for change—the world must work together to bring it.